natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/P-63C-5%20(France).md

 The aircraft is a high altitude interceptor/ energy fighter, with its turn radius slightly better than before.
 The quick dive speed and high energy retention allows the player, with the correct altitude, to engage opponents below numerous times using the high yo-yo method.
 This aircraft should not be used for ground attack due to its average ammo count.

+There is an identical variant in the US tree - {{Specs-Link|p-63c-5}}.
+The key difference is in the fact that the French variant has access to the [[Incendiary weapons#Incendiary bombs|incendiary bombs]], while the US model doesn't.

 == General info ==
 === Flight performance ===
 {{Specs-Avia-Flight}}